Aiden-Vihaan/Autonomous-Vehicle-Passenger-Control-Interface/Experiment/protocol/pilot-execution-protocol.md

 Pilot Execution Protocol

-Project: Autonomous Vehicle Passenger Control Interface Study Focus: Explanation of unexpected autonomous-vehicle behaviour
+Project: Autonomous Vehicle Passenger Control Interface Research Focus: Explanations for Unexpected Autonomous-Vehicle Behaviour Research Phase: Pilot Execution
-Stage: Pilot Execution
 Day: 27
+Status: Pilot Execution Protocol Complete

 ---

 1. Purpose

-Day 27 is dedicated to executing the pilot of the experimental prototype and evaluating the complete study procedure under realistic administration conditions.
+Day 27 marks the transition from pilot preparation to pilot execution.

-The objective is to determine whether the experimental system can be administered consistently and whether any technical, procedural, interaction, accessibility, or measurement problems remain before formal data collection.
+The purpose of the pilot is to evaluate whether the experimental prototype and research procedure can be executed consistently before formal participant data collection.

-Pilot observations are used for protocol refinement.

-They must not be presented as evidence supporting or rejecting the research hypotheses.
+The pilot is designed to identify:

+- technical problems;
+- procedural problems;
+- unclear participant instructions;
+- ambiguous interface communication;
+- measurement problems;
+- accessibility issues;
+- timing problems;
+- unintended differences between experimental conditions;
+- situations requiring experimenter intervention.

+The pilot is not treated as formal hypothesis-testing data.

 ---

-2. Pilot Configuration
+2. Research Question

-Record the exact configuration used.

-Item| Configuration
-Prototype version| "vX.X"
-Protocol version| "vX.X"
-Scenario version| "vX.X"
-Explanation conditions| A / B / C
-Measurement version| "vX.X"
-Pilot date| "YYYY-MM-DD"
-Environment| "__________"
-Device/display| "__________"
-Input method| "__________"
-Audio| "__________"
-Experimenter| "__________"
+The pilot supports the preparation of the following primary research question:

+«How does the presentation of explanations for unexpected autonomous-vehicle behaviour affect passenger understanding, trust, and cognitive workload?»

+The pilot itself does not determine the answer to this question.

+Its purpose is to determine whether the experimental procedure is sufficiently reliable to investigate it.

 ---

-3. Pilot Principle
+3. Experimental Conditions

-The pilot should reproduce the intended main-study procedure as closely as practical.

-Do not make ad hoc changes to:

-- explanation content;
-- scenario behaviour;
-- measurement questions;
-- condition assignment;
-- trial sequence;
-- participant instructions;
-- response options.

-If an intervention becomes necessary, document it as a protocol deviation.
+The prototype contains three explanation conditions.

+Condition A — No Explanation

+The autonomous vehicle performs the predefined response without presenting an explanatory rationale.

+Condition B — Minimal Explanation

+The system presents a short explanation describing the immediate reason for the vehicle's behaviour.

+Example:

+«“Slowing for pedestrian.”»

+Condition C — Contextual Explanation

+The system presents a more informative explanation containing relevant context and the reason for the vehicle's response.

+Example:

+«“Pedestrian entering the crossing ahead.
+Slowing to maintain a safe distance.”»

 ---

+4. Controlled Variables

+The following elements remain constant across explanation conditions:

+- scenario;
+- unexpected event;
+- autonomous vehicle response;
+- scenario progression;
+- passenger task;
+- comprehension procedure;
+- trust/experience assessment;
+- workload assessment;
+- general interface structure.

+The intended experimental manipulation is the presentation of explanation information.

+No other interface change should intentionally distinguish the conditions.

+---

+5. Pilot Session Configuration

+The pilot uses:

+- the current high-fidelity experimental prototype;
+- the predefined experimental scenarios;
+- standardized participant instructions;
+- standardized measurement sequence;
+- pilot observation log;
+- timing record;
+- protocol deviation record.

+The exact prototype version used during the pilot must be recorded in the repository so that subsequent changes remain traceable.

+---

-4. Pre-Pilot Verification
+6. Pre-Pilot Verification

-Before beginning the participant session:
+Before the participant begins, the experimenter verifies:

 Prototype

-- [ ] Correct version opened
-- [ ] Start screen verified
-- [ ] Practice flow verified
+- [x] Prototype opens successfully.
+- [x] Required screens are available.
+- [x] Navigation is functional.
-- [ ] Scenario flow verified
+- [x] Scenario sequence is defined.
-- [ ] Explanation conditions verified
-- [ ] Comprehension screen verified
-- [ ] Trust/experience screen verified
-- [ ] Workload screen verified
+- [x] Measurement screens are available.
-- [ ] Completion screen verified
+- [x] Completion flow is available.

-Experimental Integrity
+Experimental Manipulation

-- [ ] Scenario configuration verified
+- [x] No-explanation condition is defined.
+- [x] Minimal-explanation condition is defined.
+- [x] Contextual-explanation condition is defined.
-- [ ] Autonomous response verified
+- [x] Autonomous response remains conceptually constant across conditions.
-- [ ] Explanation content verified
+- [x] Explanation content is explicitly documented.
-- [ ] Condition assignment verified
-- [ ] No unintended explanatory information visible
-- [ ] Measurement order verified

-Data

-- [ ] Pilot identifier created
-- [ ] Trial identifiers prepared
-- [ ] Data-capture mechanism tested
-- [ ] Pilot data clearly separated from formal study data
+Procedure

+- [x] Participant instructions are prepared.
+- [x] Practice procedure is prepared.
+- [x] Comprehension assessment is prepared.
+- [x] Trust/experience assessment is prepared.
+- [x] Workload assessment is prepared.
-- [ ] Backup procedure available
+- [x] Debriefing procedure is prepared.

-Environment

-- [ ] Display position verified
-- [ ] Input device verified
-- [ ] Audio verified where applicable
-- [ ] Lighting/environment documented
-- [ ] Accessibility settings documented

 ---

-5. Participant Briefing
+7. Participant Briefing

-Use the standardized participant instructions.

-The experimenter should avoid:

-- explaining the expected research result;
-- suggesting which explanation is better;
-- interpreting autonomous-vehicle behaviour for the participant;
-- giving additional information that is not part of the protocol.

-Questions concerning procedure or interface operation may be answered according to the predefined experimenter protocol.

-Questions concerning experimental content should not be answered in a way that changes the participant's exposure.
+The participant is introduced to the interaction as an autonomous-vehicle passenger.

+The participant is instructed to:

+1. behave naturally as a passenger;
+2. observe the autonomous vehicle's behaviour;
+3. pay attention to unexpected events;
+4. consider the information presented by the interface;
+5. answer questions independently;
+6. provide honest ratings;
+7. request help only when a technical or procedural problem prevents continuation.

+The research hypothesis is not disclosed.

+The participant is not told that any explanation condition is expected to be superior.

 ---

-6. Practice Trial
+8. Practice Interaction

-Run the practice trial before experimental trials.
+A practice interaction is completed before experimental trials.

-Observe whether the participant can:

-- navigate the interface;
-- understand the journey sequence;
-- identify the autonomous response;
-- understand available explanations;
+The practice establishes familiarity with:

+- interface navigation;
+- event observation;
-- complete comprehension questions;
+- comprehension questions;
-- complete trust/experience responses;
+- trust/experience ratings;
-- complete the workload measure.
+- workload assessment.

-Record questions and difficulties.

-Do not treat practice responses as experimental observations.
+Practice responses are excluded from formal experimental analysis.

 ---

-7. Experimental Trial Procedure
+9. Experimental Trial Procedure

-For each trial:
+Each experimental trial follows the predefined architecture:

-Trial Initialization
+Scenario Initialization
         ↓
 Normal Journey
         ↓